 6. The Virgin Suicides

 In the first movie written and directed by Sofia Coppola, costume played a key element in the storytelling.
 The characters’ nightdresses came in smock silhouettes with ditsy prints and like the majority of their clothes, they were chosen by their overprotective mother.
 Other key styles included modest button-down designs and demure prom dresses – vintage 70s pieces always led the way.

 7. Gerga Wegener, The Danish Girl

 The Danish Girl earned Alicia Vikander an award for Best Supporting Actress and we fell in love with the character’s styling.
 Here she layers soft cotton separates under an oversized kimono for days spent painting.
-On cold nights, layer our knitted pyjama set under a printed gown for a comfortable yet sophisticated combination.
+On cold nights, layer a knitted lounge-sets under a printed gown for a comfortable yet sophisticated combination.

 8. Carrie Bradshaw, Sex in the City

 Carrie Bradshaw’s style was always eclectic and this was a fashion highlight from the first movie.
 As she braves the snow on New Year’s Eve to spend the night with her best friend Miranda, she updates her pyjamas with an oversized fur coat, heeled boots and a sparkly hat.
 It’s all in the details.